-Structured in the described terms, the oral interview seeks to determine all the skills that are presented below as "expected results": knowledge and understanding (of the teaching program content items), ability to apply knowledge and understanding (by planning a poll or by critically discussing the features of a poll already done), independent judgment (mainly related to the relationship between technical and operational proposals submitted by the student and constraints such as costs and predictable times for conducting the research), communication skills (preparation of the research report / project or improvisation of solutions to research problems posed by the teacher during the exam), learning ability (including possible original solutions to the problems typically encountered when carrying out surveys).
+Structured in the described terms, the oral interview seeks to determine all the skills that are presented below as "expected results": knowledge and understanding (of the teaching program content items), ability to apply knowledge and understanding (by planning a poll), independent judgment (mainly related to the relationship between technical and operational proposals submitted by the student and constraints such as costs and predictable times for conducting the research), communication skills (preparation of the project), learning ability (including possible original solutions to the problems typically encountered when carrying out surveys).

 During the interview, both open and semi-structured stimuli will be organized so as to allow students to independently develop answers and reflect on the study.
 Well-defined, distinct and uniquely interpreted stimuli will be constructed to allow comparability using constraints that define a track for the reply (concepts to be addressed, level of generalization, logical and formal correctness of the proposed solutions).
 The assessment will be expressed in thirtieths with possible honours.
-Therefore, with reference to the expected results of the course: - A score of 30/30 and possible honours will be awarded to those who demonstrate full possession of the already discussed skills (including communication); - A score of 26-29 in case these abilities are held in a satisfactory manner: - A score of 22-25 in case abilities are held more than sufficiently; - A score of 18-21 if abilities are held just sufficiently or little more than - INSUFFICIENT for lower students' performances.
+Therefore, with reference to the expected results of the course: - A score of 30/30 and possible honours will be awarded to those who demonstrate full possession of the already discussed skills (including communication); - A score of 26-29 in case these abilities are held in a satisfactory manner; - A score of 18-21 if abilities are held more than sufficiently; - INSUFFICIENT for lower students' performances.
 EDUCATIONAL OBJECTIVES In their daily work, communicators meet the world of research especially to analyse the context, customer satisfaction, consumers' preferences and needs.
 In this sense, the course is designed to provide students with the basic tools needed to: - Identify where and when internal and external consumers can be consulted; - Describe research techniques from a methodological point of view, in the context of quantitative research; - Analyze case studies from a comparative point of view; - Use research techniques, controlling the sources of error; - Process the data obtained from sample surveys; - Present research projects and results from field surveys.
-TEACHING METHODS Lectures, classroom exercises, laboratory exercises.
-SUGGESTED BIBLIOGRAPHY - Pitrone M.C., Sondaggi e interviste.
-Lo studio dell'opinione pubblica nella ricerca sociale, Franco Angeli, Milano 2009 - Borra S., Di Ciaccio A., Statistica, metodologie per le scienze economiche e sociali, McGraw-Hill, Milano, 2014. - Dispense fornite dal docente.
+TEACHING METHODS Lectures, classroom exercises, laboratory exercises, project work.
+After the first phase of statistical literacy, the teaching methodology of "flipped classroom" will be launched, which is based on constructing working groups, assigning homework to students/groups, organizing special receiving hours to support individual/group work at home, reserving most of the time in class for carrying out group exercises/project work.
+The use of statistical software will be introduced.
+SUGGESTED BIBLIOGRAPHY Rispetto al programma di studio, non si opererà distinzione tra la condizione di studente frequentante e studente non frequentante.
+(There is no difference between attending or non-attending students relating to the study program).
+E' bene che gli studenti Erasmus si mettano in contatto via e-mail con il docente per informazioni sul corso e i testi di esame (Erasmus students are invited to contact the professor for further information on course contents and readings) Pitrone M.C., Sondaggi e interviste.
+Lo studio dell'opinione pubblica nella ricerca sociale, Franco Angeli, Milano 2009, ISBN: 9788856811193 Borra S., Di Ciaccio A., Statistica, metodologie per le scienze economiche e sociali, McGraw-Hill, Milano, 2021, ISBN: 8838696322 (limitatamente agli argomenti del corso - just relating to the topics covered in the course) Dispense anche in lingua inglese fornite dal docente, rese disponibili all'interno della sezione "Materiali del corso" nel sito di Ateneo (further readings provided by the professor, made available in the section "Materiali del corso" within the University website).